1978 24 Hours of Le Mans: Group 5 and IMSA GTX

 Georg Loos only entered one of his two cars, but it had his best driving team of John Fitzpatrick/Toine Hezemans.
 The other three teams were regular Championship contenders –the French ASA-Cachia team, Mecarillos Racing Team (Switzerland) and Konrad Racing (Germany).
-A prospective works entry from AMG-Mercedes did not eventuate.
+A prospective "works" entry from the still independent AMG, which in 1978 was racing a Mercedes 450 SLC as touring car did not eventuate.
+It was entered in Group 5 with No. 40, did not qualify in that group of competitive 935s, was listed as reserve, and was not called up.
+Driver Hans Heyer in 1982 presented a much more radical Mercedes 500 SLC for Group C.

 The broadening of the IMSA regulations had sent a further fleet of Porsche 935s across the Atlantic to dominate that series.
 The IMSA-GTX class was well supported with a number of those teams coming across for the first time: Dick Barbour's Hawaiian Tropic team had two cars – driven by Brian Redman/John Paul Snr and Barbour himself, with Bob Garretson/Steve Earle/Bob Akin in the second.
 The Whittington brothers, Bill and Don, hired Joest's car and got Championship driver Franz Konrad to partner them.
 There were also two teams running IMSA Porsche 911 Carreras.

 After a single Ferrari returned to Le Mans the previous year, there were five entered this year.
 The 512 BB had recently replaced the 365 GT/4, as the next in the mid-engined series.
 The 4.9-litre engine was bigger but slightly down on power.
 Revised rear suspension could accommodate wider tyres.
 Three cars were specially built by the Ferrari factory to IMSA specifications; two for Charles Pozzi's French team, and one for Luigi Chinetti from NART.
 A fourth was modified from a road-car by the Ecurie Francorchamps for the regular driver Jean Blaton, who raced under the pseudonym "Beurlys".
 The fifth car was the older NART 365/4 returning, and run again by the Frenchmen, Lucien Guitteny and François Migault.